Coping in a Crisis: PPE Shortage Increases Risk and Anxiety

 “We haven’t been able to find PPE anywhere,” said Heather Jefferis, executive director of the Oregon Council For Behavioral Health, which represents 45 member organizations in the state.

-The difficulty members have had finding PPE is why the National Council for Behavioral Health decided to step in and place an order for 2 million masks.
+The difficulty members have had finding PPE is why the National Council for Mental Wellbeing decided to step in and place an order for 2 million masks.
 A recent survey of National Council members illustrates how many clinics have identified the lack of PPE as one of their top concerns as COVID-19 races through the country.
 Nearly 83% of behavioral health organizations do not have enough PPE for two months of operations, according to the survey of 880 members.

 Jefferis surveyed Oregon clinics separately, and responses from providers indicate that most have enough PPE to last them up to one month.
 But that assumes they don’t have a client who tests positive for coronavirus.